Luca Udvardy

-Luca Udvardy (born 4 November 2005) is a Hungarian junior female tennis player.
+Luca Udvardy (born 4 November 2005) is a Hungarian professional tennis player.

+She has a career-high singles ranking by the WTA of world No. 474, achieved on 2 February 2026.

+Luca is the younger sister of Panna Udvardy who is also a professional tennis player.

-Udvardy has a career high ITF junior combined ranking of 14 achieved on 31 October 2022.
+Luca Udvardy has a career-high combined ITF junior ranking of No. 14, achieved on 31 October 2022.

+Career

-Udvardy made her WTA Tour debut at the 2021 Budapest Grand Prix where she received a wildcard to the doubles main draw.
+Udvardy made her WTA Tour main-draw debut at the 2021 Budapest Grand Prix where she received a wildcard into the doubles tournament.

-She was runner-up in the 2022 Wimbledon girls' singles, losing to Liv Hovde in the final.
+She finished runner-up in the 2022 Wimbledon girls' singles, losing to Liv Hovde in the final.

-Her older sister Panna is also a professional tennis player.